Alluxio/alluxio/docs/Running-Hadoop-MapReduce-on-Tachyon.md

 group: Frameworks
 ---

-This guide describes how to get Tachyon running with Hadoop MapReduce, so that you can easily run your MapReduce programs with files stored on Tachyon.
+This guide describes how to get Tachyon running with Apache Hadoop MapReduce, so that you can easily run your MapReduce programs with files stored on Tachyon.

 # Initial Setup